etf1/etf1.github.io/content/post/2021/architecture/kafka-message-scheduler/index.md

 These headers are:

-- scheduler-epoch: the schedule meaning when the message should be produced in the target topic, expressed in EPOCH (number of seconds since Thursday 1 January 1970 00:00:00)
+- scheduler-epoch: meaning when the message should be produced in the target topic, expressed in EPOCH (number of seconds since Thursday 1 January 1970 00:00:00)
 - scheduler-target-topic: the target topic to which the message should be produced at the scheduled date
 - scheduler-target-key: the key for the produced message to the target topic, is generally different from the scheduler message